• Skip to primary navigation

 Instructions

-• In a large bowl, combine rolled oats, shredded coconut, and dried cranberries.
-Sprinkle with the cinnamon, stir to combine.
+• In a large bowl, combine rolled oats, sliced almonds, and cinnamon.

-• In a seperate bowl, whisk together the maple syrup and liquid coconut oil.
-Pour over the oat mixture and stir until everything is well coated.
+• Add the maple syrup and coconut oil.
+Stir until everything is coated.

 Nutrition